Dyslexia Therapy Frequently Asked Questions

 1. I am a licensed dyslexia practitioner and am seeking licensure as a dyslexia therapist.
 What do I need to submit?

-You are required to submit a new application with the application fee and a copy of your current Academic Language Therapy Association ALTA website certificate or card.
-If you are not currently certified by ALTA, please send proof of passing the required exam, official transcripts, and proof of completing the required training program.
+You are required to submit an application for the dyslexia therapist license with the application fee and a copy of your current CALT membership card or certification from Academic Language Therapy Association (ALTA).
+If you are not currently certified by ALTA, please send proof of passing the required exam, and proof of completing the required training program.

 2. Can I become a licensed dyslexia therapist if I hold a bachelor’s degree, not a master’s degree?